Bharath8500/bharath8500/README.md

     <header>
         <h1>Bharath Chavala</h1>
         <p>Software Engineer</p>
         <p>Welcome to my GitHub profile!
-I'm a passionate Software Engineer with experience in backend development, cloud
+I'm a passionate Software Engineer with experience in frontend, backend development, cloud
         infrastructure, and microservices.
 Below you'll find an overview of my skills and some of the projects I've worked on.</p>
     </header>